Free (besides special seats)

 Tokyo Koenji Awa-Odori is a summer festival that has come to represent Tokyo.
 The Awa-Odori, or Awa Dance, is originally from the Japanese island of Shikoku, and Koenji hosts Tokyo’s version of the traditional festival.
 In Tokyo style there are food and drink stands lining the streets and large crowds of people— one million people gather in two days, and over 10,000 people dance.
 The event is even attracting interest overseas.
 Experience the dynamic Awa-Odori as you say good-bye to the ending summer.

-The next Tokyo Koenji Awa-Odori will be held the final weekend of August, the 25th and 26th, from 5-8pm on both Saturday and Sunday.
+Tokyo Koenji Awa-Odori is held the final weekend of August, from 5-8pm on both Saturday and Sunday.
 If you’re in Tokyo at the time, be sure not to miss it!

 There will be around 30 groups that will perform at Koenji Awa-Odori festival and each of them practice hard to prepare for the event every year.
 One such group, the Kikusui group, for example, has approximately 90 members and the number keeps growing over the years.
 The members’ ages range from 3 to 65 years old and they come from many different backgrounds.
 Some are students, office workers and business owners.
 Some are veteran dancers who have been dancing for over 15 years and some are first-timers.
 The practice is held at Za Koenji Theater which has a room special for Awa-Odori dance troupes’ practice.